dbos-inc/dbos-docs/docs/explanations/application-structure-explanation.md

 A function needs to follow a few rules:

 - It must be a static class method.
-For DBOS to find it, that class must be exported from `src/operations.ts`.
+For DBOS to find it, that class must be exported or referenced from `src/operations.ts` (or another file in the `runtimeConfig.entrypoints` list).
 - It must have a decorator telling the framework what kind of function it is: [`@Transaction`](../api-reference/decorators#transaction) for transactions, [`@Communicator`](../api-reference/decorators#communicator) for communicators, [`@Workflow`](../api-reference/decorators#workflow) for workflows, or [`GetApi`](../api-reference/decorators#getapi) or [`PostApi`](../api-reference/decorators#postapi) for HTTP handlers.
 - Its first argument must be the appropriate kind of [context](../api-reference/contexts).
 Contexts provide useful methods, such as access to a database client for transactions.
 - Its input and return types must be serializable to JSON.